Learning to Optimize by Differentiable Programming: Learning to Optimize by Differentiable Programming: Case Studies

-The Stigler Diet (SD) problem ~\cite{garille2001stigler, joannopoulos2015diet} is a classical benchmark in operations research and linear programming.
+Stigler Diet problem ~\cite{garille2001stigler, joannopoulos2015diet} is a classical benchmark in operations research and linear programming.
 Formulated by George Stigler during World War II, it seeks the lowest-cost diet that satisfies all essential nutritional requirements.
-Due to the computational limits of the 1940s, Stigler obtained only an approximate solution, and the exact optimum was later computed by Jack Ladman using the then-new simplex method—a process requiring nine staff members and nearly 120 man-days.
-With modern computational advances, solvers such as Google OR-Tools~\cite{google2023ortools} and IBM CPLEX~\cite{ibm2023cplex} now solve this problem in seconds.
+Due to the computational limits of the 1940s, Stigler obtained only an approximate solution, and the exact optimum was later computed by Jack Laderman using the then-new simplex method—a process requiring nine staff members and nearly 120 man-days.
+With modern computational advances, solvers such as Google OR-Tools~\cite{google_ortools_github} now solve this problem in seconds.
 Below, we review the Stigler Diet Problem and discuss emerging opportunities for applying differentiable programming to this canonical LP task.